 Find out more about our work on HIV (ViiV website)

 We have set ambitious goals to reduce carbon, water and waste from the sourcing of raw materials and the impacts of our own labs and factories, to the use and disposal of our products by patients and consumers.

 Develop a global partnership for development

 Partnerships are fundamental to the way we operate.
-In 2013, we formed an innovative partnership with Save the Children where we will work together to help save the lives of one million children.
+We are working together with Save the Children to help save the lives of one million children.

 More on our Save the Children partnership

 Our health for all commitments aim to tackle some of the biggest global health challenges through addressing unmet medical needs, making our medicines and vaccines more accessible, and strengthening healthcare systems.

 Our part in tackling global health challenges and our aim to extend the benefits of our products to more people